Railsmania/scripts/foundation/rails_hello_world.md

 # Basic concepts and Hello world in Rails.

-In this lesson we will review the basics of working on and in a Ruby on Rails project.
+In this lesson we'll review the basics of working on and in a Ruby on Rails project.

 # New project
 Let’s get started by creating a new project.
 Creating a new project is very easy, just execute the "rails new" command in the terminal: